 This article may contain compensated links.
 Please read disclaimer for more info.

-Paris Underground City
+Paris’ Underground City

 Underground Paris Map

-Best Paris Underground Tours and Visits
+Best Paris Underground Tours and Sites

-Originally built to transport material goods from depot yards to the core of Paris, La Petite Ceinture became since 1862 also a service for passengers.
+Originally built to transport material goods from depot yards to the core of Paris, La Petite Ceinture became, since 1862, also a service for passengers.
 This little train stopped operating in the ’70s when the Parisian metro became popular.

 The Palace of the Louvre has a long history that goes back to medieval times.
-The construction of the Louvre started in the 12th century under the rule of King Philippe Auguste who wanted to protect Paris better before leaving for the crusades.
+The construction of the Louvre started in the 12th century under the rule of King Philippe Auguste, who wanted to protect Paris better before leaving for the crusades.
 At that time, the Louvre was a small medieval castle, part of the fortress protecting the city.

 4. Explore Roman Lutetia in the Archaeological Crypt of Paris

-The Paris Sewer Museum is a fascinating place located in the 7th district of Paris that details the history of the sewer system and water in Paris from the former Roman Lutetia to its modern layout (19th century).
+The Paris Sewer Museum is a fascinating place located in the 7th district of Paris that details the history of the sewer system and water in Paris, from the former Roman Lutetia to its modern layout (19th century).